selotape/IDC-thesis-template/README.md

 # SUBMIT!
 ```

-Congrats on completing your MSc thesis!!
+Congrats on completing your MSc thesis!!🎉🎊